-R. J. Corman Railroad Company/Western Ohio Line One Jay Station P. O. Box 788 Nicholasville, KY 40356 Attention: Tom Hammerstone OPERATOR:
+R. J. Corman Railroad Company/Western Ohio Line

+One Jay Station P. O. Box 788

+Nicholasville, KY 40356 Attention: Tom Hammerstone

+OPERATOR:

-Spencerville-Elgin Railroad, Inc. c/o Countrymark Cooperative, Inc. 950 North Meridian Street Indianapolis, IN 46204-3909 Attention: Terry Schlotfeldt
+Spencerville-Elgin Railroad, Inc. c/o Countrymark Cooperative, Inc.

+950 North Meridian Street Indianapolis, IN 46204-3909 Attention: Terry Schlotfeldt

 Each notice demand, requests or communication which shall be mailed by registered or certified mail to either party in the manner aforesaid shall be deemed sufficiently given, served or sent for all purposes at the time such notice, demand, request or communication shall either be received by the addressee or refused by the addressee upon presentation.

-Either party may change the name of the recipient of any notice, or his or her address, at any time by complying with the foregoing procedure.
+Either party may change the name of the recipient of any notice, or his or her address, at an time by complying with the foregoing procedure.

-h.
+- g.
+If any term or provision of this Agreement is illegal, invalid or enforceable under present or future laws, then in that event, it is in the intention of the parties hereto that the remainder of the A ement shall not be affected thereby shall be valid and shall be enforced to the fullest extent permitted by law. - h.
 This Agreement is intended for the sole benefit of the parties hereto, and nothing in this Agreement is intended or may be construed to give any person, firm, corporation, or any other entity other than the parties hereto and their respective officers, agents, employees, lessors, parent corporation, subsidiaries, affiliates, successors, and assigns, any right pursuant to any revision or term of this Agreement, and all provisions and terms of this Agreement are and will be for the sole and exclusive benefit of the parties to this Agreement.

 IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be executed as of the day and year first above written.

-CORMAN RAILROAD COMPANY/WESTERN OHIO LINE

-By: Hanneilone

-Title: EUP/8M
+Title: EUP/814

--11-

-RJC-00-P

 SPENCERVILLE-ELGIN RAILROAD, INC.